huntdatacenter/docs/docs/contribute.md

 ## 2. Suggest new content

-We appreciate suggestions for new content that will help your fellow researchers fly.
+[Contact us](/contact) with ideas for new content that will help your fellow researchers fly.

 ## 3. Help out on Slack